-Kim Jong Un’s latest play for peace was actually a declaration that it’s ready for nuclear war — and it just might get it
+Kim Jong Un’s latest play for peace was actually a declaration that it’s ready for nuclear war — and it just may get it

 - KCNA

-- Kim Jong Un recently announced North Korea would stop nuclear tests and some missile tests, which will help peace talks go on uninterrupted, but the reason why is troubling.
+- Kim Jong Un recently announced North Korea would stop nuclear tests and some missile tests, a move that should help move along peace talks, but the reason is troubling.

-- Kim says North Korea has finished its nuclear intercontinental ballistic missile program, and therefore it can stop testing.
+- Kim says North Korea has finished its nuclear intercontinental ballistic missile program – and therefore can stop its tests.

-- Instead of an olive branch, the pause in testing seems to be just a practical step at the end of North Korea’s long preparation for nuclear war with the US.

 - The gaps between how Kim and President Donald Trump understand the proposed peace process could lead to violent results, an expert said.

-North Korea’s recent promise to halt nuclear and intercontinental ballistic missile tests looks like an overture for peace, but a careful reading reveals that it could indicate Kim Jong Un is ready for nuclear war – and he just might get it.
+North Korea’s recent promise to halt its nuclear and intercontinental ballistic missile tests might first seem like an overture for peace, but a careful reading suggests it could indicate Kim Jong Un is ready for nuclear war – and he just may get it.

-Nuclear and ballistic missile tests have long served as a major irritant in the US’s relationship with North Korea.
-Pyongyang has threatened to fire missiles towards US military bases in Guam, and many in the US have discussed intercepting a North Korean launch or countering one with a “bloody nose” strike.
+The testing of nuclear weapons and of missiles with ever-increasing ranges has long served as a major irritant in the US’s relationship with North Korea.
+Pyongyang has threatened to fire missiles toward US military bases in Guam, and some US officials have discussed intercepting a North Korean launch or countering one with a “bloody nose” strike designed to embarrass the country without starting a war.

-Because of the intensely high risks of escalation around every single North Korean launch, the announcement of a freeze in missile and nuclear testing, as well as shutting down its nuclear testing site, looks like a big step towards peace.
+Because of the high risks of escalation around every North Korean missile launch, the announcement of a freeze in testing – as well as the announced shutdown of its main nuclear test site – seems at first glance like a big step toward peace.

 “This is very good news for North Korea and the World – big progress!”
 President Donald Trump tweeted of the announcement.

-But now look at Kim’s stated reason for pausing tests.
+But Kim’s stated reason for pausing tests gives a different impression.

-North Korean media quoted Kim as saying: “No nuclear test and intermediate-range and inter-continental ballistic rocket test-fire are necessary for the DPRK now, given that the work for mounting nuclear warheads on ballistic rockets was finished…the development of delivery and strike means was also made.”
+“No nuclear test and intermediate-range and intercontinental ballistic rocket test-fire are necessary for the DPRK now, given that the work for mounting nuclear warheads on ballistic rockets was finished,” North Korean media quoted Kim as saying, using an abbreviation for the country’s official name.

 Basically, Kim says North Korea has stopped testing because it’s done testing.

 “KJU is satisfied,” Melissa Hanham, a senior research associate at the James Martin Center for Nonproliferation Studies, tweeted of Kim’s announcement.
-“This means North Korea is also satisfied with fewer tests than many other [states] that posses nuclear weapons.”

-While North Korea has never fired an ICBM at range, and only fired its Hwasong-15 ICBM twice, Hanham and other experts think it’s already achieved sufficient capability to threaten the US.
+While North Korea has never fired an ICBM at range, and fired its Hwasong-15 ICBM only twice, Hanham and other experts think it has already achieved sufficient capability to threaten the US.

-On the issue of nuclear testing, Robert Manning, a North Korea expert at the Atlantic Council, told Business Insider there’s a “fair amount of evidence” that suggests if they tried to test another nuclear device in the same location, they would destroy the entire site and possibly collapse a mountain.
+On the issue of nuclear testing, Robert Manning, a North Korea expert at the Atlantic Council, told Business Insider there was a “fair amount of evidence” suggesting another nuclear test in North Korea’s main test site could destroy the site and possibly collapse a mountain.

-So North Korea may not need to test another missile, and may not be able to test another nuclear bomb.
-According to Manning, Kim is “making a virtue of necessity and hoping we’re stupid enough to think it’s a concession.”
+So North Korea may not see a need to test another missile, and it may not be able to test another nuclear bomb.
+According in Manning’s view, Kim is “making a virtue of necessity and hoping we’re stupid enough to think it’s a concession.”

-Talks could not only fail, but backslide
+Talks could not only fail but backslide

 - source